lsst/rtn-018/index.rst

 The web forum is a destination for long-lived (compared to Slack) discussion forum replacing mailing lists for internal project use, as well as a community-facing forum designed to involve the community in discussions with the project as well as their peers in an asynchronous and searchable manner.

-What artifacts (code, docs, infrastructure) are involved?
+Artifacts (code, docs, infrastructure) involved in this delivery
 ---------------------------------------------------------

 The following repositories include visual (theme) styling components: